varsha-lab2028/NeuroFlow/README.md

 ## 🧩 The Problem

-Children aged 4–9 with dyslexia and other neurodivergent profiles frequently reverse visually similar letters and digits — particularly **b, d, p, q** and numerals — during early writing.
-Traditional correction methods rely on repetitive drill, which can be discouraging.
-Existing assistive tools are either screen-based or passive, with no real-time physical feedback during the act of writing.
+Children aged 4–9 with dyslexia and other neurodivergent profiles frequently reverse visually similar letters and digits during early writing.
+Traditional correction relies on repetitive drill, which can be discouraging.
+Existing assistive tools are screen-based or passive — none deliver real-time physical feedback during the act of writing.

 ---